sooraj-gupta/badgerwatcher/README.md

 3. **Search for courses**: Type course names or numbers in the search bar
 4. **Track courses**: Click the eye icon to start watching a course
 5. **Monitor status**: The app will show current status (Open, Waitlisted, Closed) with seat counts
+6. **View grade history**: Click the chart icon next to any course to view historical grade distributions
-6. **Get notifications**: You'll receive desktop notifications when course status changes
+7. **Get notifications**: You'll receive desktop notifications when course status changes

+## Grade Distribution Feature

+View historical course grades to help you make informed decisions:
+- See average GPA for any course over time
+- Compare instructor grading patterns
+- Analyze A-rate percentages across different semesters
+- View detailed term-by-term breakdown of grades

 ## iMessage Notifications (macOS only)